d-benvenuti/brexitVisualization/README.md

 -	Complete updating the chart on the right when a multiple selection occurs.
 -	Implement SCXML statecharts.

+# Bug to fix

+-	Right clicking on an already selected region will add it to the multiple selection again.
+A possible solution is to add a find() to the MultipleSelection class and use it to check if the region is already present during the add() function.

 # instructions

 - 	Run a http server (e.g. python -m http.server from the folder containing the brexitVisualization.html file);